nxp-imx/imx-sm/sm/doc/port.md

 | 1           | Boot M33S if image found, boot LM2 (M70), error if no image in container                |
 | 2           | Boot nothing                                                                            |

-An aternative configuration for this board is [mx94alt](@ref CONFIG_MX94ALT).
+An alternative configuration for this board is [mx94alt](@ref CONFIG_MX94ALT).
 It defines the following boot mode select (mSel) options which can be specified using the MSEL=\<mSel\> option with mkimage.

 | mSel        | Description (mx94alt)                                                                   |